Domain Generalization for Medical Image Analysis: A Review: Methods

 \paragraph{Feature Augmentation } Feature augmentation is a technique used to improve machine learning models' generalization capability by transforming the feature space, rather than the input space.
 Unlike traditional data augmentation, which directly manipulates raw data, feature augmentation operates on the derived features extracted from the raw data.
 While data augmentation creates a more comprehensive and diverse source domain by introducing variations at the data level, it is limited by the extent and variety of feasible and meaningful transformations on the raw data.
 On the other hand, by working directly in the feature space, feature augmentation allows for a richer set of transformations.
 Feature augmentation can also incorporate domain knowledge more effectively, as transformations can be designed to specifically target and vary important features.

 Chen~\etal~\cite{chen2022maxstyle} proposed a novel feature augmentation framework, MaxStyle, for cardiac MRI segmentation.
 MaxStyle introduces adversarial noise into the feature styles and conducts a worst-case style composition search through adversarial training.
 This approach broadens the range of augmented styles and makes the model more robust by exposing it to harder cases.
-Zhou and Konukoglu~\cite{zhou2023fedfa} proposed a federated feature augmentation (FedFA) for cross-site prostate MRI segmentation.
+Zhou and Konukoglu~\cite{zhou2023fedfa} proposed a Federated Feature Augmentation (FedFA) for cross-site prostate MRI segmentation.
 FedFA augments the features by estimating a vicinity distribution at each layer of the neural network during training, thus enhancing the data representation at each client.
 It manipulates the channel-wise statistics of the features, such as the mean and standard deviation, which often carry significant domain-specific information.
-This manipulation is achieved by modeling these statistics as drawn from a multivariate Gaussian distribution centered around the original deterministic statistics.
-By doing so, FedFA can capture and adjust for the shifts in feature statistics among different clients due to data heterogeneity.

-\paragraph{Kernel-based Learning} Kernel-based methods are a classic and effective approach within feature-level domain generalization.
-They operate by mapping the original input features into a higher dimensional space, often termed the feature space, where the data might be linearly separable or more structured, enabling better generalization across domains.
-There are various kernel-based methods for feature-level domain generalization, including Support Vector Machine (SVM) variants, Maximum Mean Discrepancy (MMD), and Transfer Component Analysis (TCA).
+\paragraph{Kernel-based Learning} Kernel-based methods are a classic and effective approach within feature-level domain generalization. {\REV These methods improve generalization by mapping the original input features into a higher dimensional space.
+This mapping offers several advantages for domain generalization.
+In the higher-dimensional space, kernel methods can potentially reveal domain-invariant structures that are not apparent in the original feature space.
+Kernel methods can also model non-linear relationships in the data, which is particularly useful for capturing intricate patterns in medical images that may be consistent across domains.} There are various kernel-based methods for feature-level domain generalization, including Support Vector Machine (SVM) variants, Maximum Mean Discrepancy (MMD), and Transfer Component Analysis (TCA).
 Kernel trick enables these methods to operate in high-dimensional spaces without explicitly calculating the coordinates of the data in that space, but by simply computing the dot products between the images of all data pairs in the feature space.
 This makes the calculations more tractable and efficient.
 These kernel-based methods can benefit medical image analysis as they can handle high-dimensional data and discover complex patterns.
 They also offer an excellent way to incorporate domain knowledge, such as spatial relationships in images, by defining appropriate kernels.

 Wang~\etal~\cite{wang2022embracing} proposed a kernel-based binary classifier for cross-site brain disease diagnosis tasks.
 In the kernel setting, we can reformulate the regularization term as: